 You must go on and live your life as if there is not a pending legal case.
 In order to prosecute a case right, it takes time.
 The more time you can give us, the better result we can get for you.
 Often times, clients are stressed because there are bills to pay both for their treatment and for the normal costs of life.
 Have patience.
 We will make things right.

 How do you view your role in the attorney-client relationship?

 I have the duty to communicate with my clients.
 They can call me as many times as they would like.
 Every client of mine has my direct number, and when they call this number, it rings right to my desk.
 My clients can schedule as many appointments with me as they would like.
 I work for them.
 It’s important for a client to be able to communicate effectively with their attorney.

 How long have you been representing accident victims?

 I have been representing regular people who have been hurt since day one of my legal career.
-I now have 10 years of experience in fight for my clients and they will know that I am in this with them.
+I now have 10 years of experience in fighting for my clients and they will know that I am in this with them.